Jay Leno suffers broken bones in motorcycle accident

 Upon his hospital discharge following that accident, Leno posed for a photo with some of the employees at Grossman Burn Center in Los Angeles where he was treated.

-CNN has reached out to reps for Leno for additional comment about his motorcycle accident.
+CNN has reached out to reps for Leno for additional comments about his motorcycle accident.

 for more features.